An Invitation to Higher-Order Riemannian Optimization: Optimal and Implementable Methods: Abstract

 \section{Abstract}

-This paper presents the first optimal-rate $p$-th order methods with $p\geq 1$ for finding first and second-order stationary points of non-convex smooth objective functions over Riemannian manifolds.
-In contrast to the geodesically convex setting, we definitively establish that the optimal oracle complexity of non-convex optimization over manifolds matches that over Euclidean space.
-In parallel with the complexity analysis, we introduce a general framework for systematically studying higher-order regularity on Riemannian manifolds that characterizes its joint dependence on the objective function and the chosen retraction.
-To the best of our knowledge, this framework constitutes the first known application in optimization of pullback connections and the Sasaki metric to the study of retraction-based pullbacks of the objective function.
-We provide clean derivative bounds based on a new covariant Fa\`a di Bruno formula derived within our framework.
+This paper presents the first optimal-rate $p$-th order methods with $p\geq 1$ for finding first and second-order stationary points of non-convex smooth objective functions over manifolds.
+In contrast to the geodesically convex setting, we establish that the optimal oracle complexity of non-convex optimization over manifolds matches that over Euclidean space.
+Along with this complexity analysis, we introduce a framework for studying arbitrary-order regularity of pullbacks of the objective function to tangent spaces via a retraction.
+To the best of our knowledge, this is the first use in optimization of pullback connections and the Sasaki metric to analyze these pullbacks.
+This approach yields simple derivative bounds based on a new covariant \fdb formula.
 For $p=3$, our methods are fully implementable via a new Krylov-based framework for minimizing quartically regularized cubic polynomials.
 This is the first Krylov method for this class of polynomials and may be of independent interest beyond Riemannian optimization.